markr-fu-berlin/data-science-examples/tutorials/spatial-analysis/README.md

 ### Prerequisites

-For general prerequisites please refer to [Prerequisites](../../README.md).
+For general prerequisites, please refer to [Prerequisites](../../README.md).